 In addition, you should also clarify that it’s not a more severe problem that you’re dealing with.
 Since some of these potential causes are more dangerous than others, getting help immediately can be the difference between your pet being OK and your puppy getting seriously hurt.

-But what if it’s urgent and your vet isn’t open?
-At Pawp, you can talk to a trusted veterinarian no matter what time it is.
+If it’s urgent and your vet isn’t open, or if you're looking for answers quickly, you can talk to a Pawp veterinarian no matter what time it is.
 Think of it as telehealth visits for your animal.

 For example, if your pet is acting normally and their diarrhea has been occurring for under three days, and it looks pudding-like, you can probably treat your pet’s illness at home.